Strawberry Popsicles

 2 Comments

-I like to use strawberries for their delicious flavor, nutritional content, and vibrant color, but you can use any type of fruit you like in this recipe.
-Mango, pineapples, watermelon, raspberries—you name it.
-My biggest recommendation here is that you use fruit that is currently in season, as that’s when it tastes the best and is typically the most affordable.
+You can customize these popsicles however you like by using different fruits, liquids, sweeteners, you name it.
+My biggest recommendation here is that you use fruit that is currently in season, as that's when it tastes the best and is typically the most affordable.

 Looking to get creative?
 Here are some of my favorite ways to switch up this recipe: